 Ripon Truck Accident Lawyer

-Californians commonly see large trucks on the roads since this is the preferred method to distribute products, foods, machinery and other items around the state.
-On a daily basis, almost 4 million tons of products are transported.
+Californians commonly see large trucks on the roads since this is the preferred method to distribute products, foods, machinery, and other items around the state.
+Almost four million tons of products are transported daily.
 The California Department of Motor Vehicles reports that there are around five million big rigs registered.
 Of those, more than two million are tractor-trailers.Causes of Big Rig Accidents

-When a big rig is involved in an accident, the momentum, force, and size of the truck can cause a multi-vehicle crash that results in numerous, severe injuries.
+When a big rig is involved in an accident, the truck's momentum, force, and size can cause a multi-vehicle crash that results in numerous, severe injuries.
 The following are some of the reasons for big truck accidents.

 - Underride accidents: This type of accident is the most deadly, causing fatalities each year.
 It is caused when the truck stops suddenly and the vehicle behind slides underneath.